sp-tech-team/Seva-Allocation/mayank_experiment/readme.md

 2. Enabling more intelligent traversal of information during the query process.
 3. Providing a visual representation of how information is connected and accessed during the answering process.

-I have use Llamaindex Property Graph for implementation of graph rag
+I have used Llamaindex Property Graph for implementation of graph rag

 https://docs.llamaindex.ai/en/stable/module_guides/indexing/lpg_index_guide/